 Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.
 Click To Tweet

-Just make sure that your blog posts are 1000+ words and have good on-page SEO like we discussed before.
+Just make sure that your blog posts are 1000+ words and have good on-page SEO as we discussed before.
 Try to write articles that your target customer would want to read.

 It’s smart to do some keyword research before to see what your target customer could be searching for to find you.
 We use Ahrefs Content Explorer to find popular and viral article ideas that we can build around and find similar results.